Healthy recipes①

 Promotes digestion and appetite

-The essential oils contained in Sansho activate the gastrointestinal system and promote the secretion of digestive juices.
-It is also effective when you have no appetite or feel heavy in the stomach.
+The essential oil components contained in Japanese pepper activate the gastrointestinal system and promote the secretion of digestive juices.

 Promotes blood circulation and improves sensitivity to cold